sapegin/sapegin.me/src/content/blog/semantic-release.md

 Making new releases is one of the most boring and tedious tasks in open source.

 There are many tools that try to automate publishing and one of the most interesting is [semantic-release](https://github.com/semantic-release/semantic-release).
-I was avoiding it for a long time because it makes publishing fully automated with changelogs generated from commit messages, and I believe that [changelogs must be written by humans](/blog/changelog).
+I was avoiding it for a long time because it makes publishing fully automated with changelogs generated from commit messages, and that I thought that [changelogs must be written by humans](/blog/changelog).

 But actually it’s very flexible and I was able to customize it to do exactly what I want: